Glimpses of the challenges ahead in the upcoming session

 On several issues your response to alerts made the difference in the outcome of legislation; legislators want to hear from their constituents!
 The net result is a very good batting average, but don’t ask too many questions about the secret to our success as we rode the roller coaster.
 Our staff tracked 131 bills during the first session.

 Members of the Legislative Council, comprised of 10 leaders of the House and Senate, met Oct.
-26 to consider 272 bills proposed for the second session, accepting only 63, which will be added to 319 other bills that have been carried over, including 30 on our watch list, from this year’s Legislative session.
+26 to consider 272 bills proposed for the second session, accepting only 63.
+The Council heard appeals on Nov.
+30 from lawmakers whose bills were initially rejected and passed an additional 30, which will be added to 319 other bills that have been carried over, including 30 on our watch list, from this year’s Legislative session.
 (Read BDN story).

 Here are some of the areas of focus that I think will be challenging as we move forward: